tooljump/tooljump/docs/docs/security.md

 ### Server Foundation

-The Tooljump server is built on Express.js, providing a secure, stable, and extensible foundation for handling integration requests.
+The ToolJump server is built on Express.js, providing a secure, stable, and extensible foundation for handling integration requests.

 ### Integration Isolation